intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 ### Some fun facts before we dive into deeper topics

-- First name of the node based visual scripting system was Kismet and it's still referenced as it is in the source code instead of".
+- First name of the node based visual scripting system was "Kismet" and it's still referenced as it is in the source code instead of "Blueprints" most of the time.

 - Some *base* ideas of Verse still inherits concepts from how Blueprints virtual machine's design, like "persistent memory" system and latent nature of the language.

-- Whole implementation of Blueprints virtual machine can be found in `Stack.h` and `ScriptCore.cpp`.
+- When you execute a node in event graph, until the object is destroyed, all of the return pins preserve their original values.
+This concept is called "ubergraph frame" and required for latent nodes to work internally in the event graph.
+So, nothing in the event graph is local memory.
+Every pin is declared in the heap memory and their lifetime is bound to the owning object.

-- Default function nodes are `UK2Node_CallFunction`s that generated by engine and you can override it to implement your own "function call-like" node.
+- The "ubergraph frame" is a pseudo-struct (generated in runtime when object is spawned based on reflection data) that contains all nodes return and output parameters inside of it.
+And it is _technically_ part of the class memory - so as your event graph(s) grow, the total size of the object/class in the memory also grows.

 # Performance of Blueprints (Direct overheads vs indirect overheads)